Links to current and older legal regulations (in German)

 1.1 Corona Protection Ordinance NRW

 On the basis of the Infection Protection Law, the NRW state government has issued the Corona Protection Ordinance (CoronaSchVO) NRW, which is regularly updated.
-This ordinance regulates most restrictions on public and social life in NRW and also affects universities (e.g. personal conduct, quarantine for those returning from trips abroad, ban on committee meetings, closing of day-care centres).
+This ordinance regulates most restrictions on public and social life in NRW and also affects universities (e.g. personal obligations, traceability, quarantine for travel returnees, prohibition of conditions for committee meetings, library operation, closure of daycare centres).
+Most recently, face-to-face teaching (already reinstated by the university from November 2020) was also banned here from mid-December 2020.
 The latest versions can be found above or at https://www.mags.nrw/erlasse-des-nrw-gesundheitsministeriums-zur-bekaempfung-der-corona-pandemie.

 1.2 General disposition of the MAGS NRW